davidlwillson/sofreeus-mirror/upcoming-events.md

 # UPCOMING CLASSES

-## ONLINE: Python Peer-led Study Group (8 week study group) Thursday 2020-10-01
+## ONLINE: Python Peer-led Study Group (week 6 of 8 study group) Thursday 2020-10-15

 It's time to start consuming the snake!
 Python is one of the most popular and versatile (not to mention powerful) programming languages around.
 At least that's what you've heard, right?
 Well, it's time to find out for sure, and we're all going to do it together.